AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/site/source/_posts/1 Initial Set-up/bring-up-rb5.md

 This will successfully complete the SSH connection, through which you can remotely access the RB5 terminal.

+## HDMI Display

-The next step involves connecting to a HDMI monitor.
+The next step involves connecting to an HDMI monitor.
 The following is the procedure:

   a) Refer to the 'Check HDMI' section in this [link](https://developer.qualcomm.com/qualcomm-robotics-rb5-kit/quick-start-guide/qualcomm_robotics_rb5_development_kit_bring_up/set-up-network)

-  b) Instead of the 5 commands given in the link given in a), you could try just this single command after connecting the HDMI:
+  b) __Instead of the 5 commands given in the link given in a), you could try just this single command after connecting the HDMI__:
   ```
   weston --connector=29
   ```